smokingpun/smokingpun.github.io/_posts/2018-06-14-How-to-write-a-book-working-mum.md

 date:   2018-06-12
 categories: blog
 metadescription: This post is about how to write a book when you don't have any time.
 It's particularly aimed at busy men and women who have children.
+excerpt: In this post I talk about how you can write the book you've always dreamed about, even with your many responsibilities, if you just follow a few basic guidelines.
+I also encourage you to bin unhelpful concepts like multitasking, the superwoman (or superman) complex, and feeling guilty.
 ---

 # How to write a book